elmbridge/curriculum/The Elm Architecture.md

 The child div has two attributes (another `class` attribute and an `onClick` handler).
 It also has one child: a plain-text HTML node, rendered using the `Html.text` function.

-What does `model.text` mean in the context of our `view` function?
+What does `model.buttonLabel` mean in the context of our `view` function?
 This function is responsible for rendering the application's current state as HTML — and that state is stored in the `model` variable.
-Every time the application's state changes, this function will be called with a new `model` value — if `model.text` is different than the last time this function was called, the UI will update with new text!
+Every time the application's state changes, this function will be called with a new `model` value — if `model.buttonLabel` is different than the last time this function was called, the UI will update with new text!

 You may wonder how this function can be performant — every time the `model` changes, even slightly, our `view` function has to recalculate every HTML element in your application.
 If you have hundreds of elements, and dozens of potential changes, how does Elm not collapse under the load?